Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 > [!TIP]
 > We highly recommend upgrading the versions one by one instead of bulk upgrades.

+## v0.99.0 ➞ v1.0.0

+### Removed deprecated objects
+All of the deprecated objects are removed from v1 release.
+This includes:
+- Resources
+- Data sources
+- Fields

 ## v0.98.0 ➞ v0.99.0

 ### snowflake_tag_masking_policy_association deprecation